code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 }
 ```

-In the test case we add the `SoapActionMatcher` as expected match to the `MockWebServiceServer` and check the result by calling the `verify()` method.
+In the test case, we add the `SoapActionMatcher` as expected match to the `MockWebServiceServer` and check the result by calling the `verify()` method.

 ``` java
 package com.codenotfound.ws.client;